nordeck/matrix-widget-toolkit/containers/widget-server/README.md

 ### Custom `Content-Security-Policy`

 The default `Content-Security-Policy` can be replaced if needed.
-Simply replace the `/etc/nginx/conf.d/custom/content-security-policy.conf` file in when building your container image or in the deployment.
+Simply replace the `/etc/nginx/conf.d/custom/content-security-policy.conf` file when building your container image or in the deployment.
 Note that the `$__STYLE_CSP_NONCE__` will be used to add the unique nonce to each request.

 It is also possible to extend the existing CSP with additional values: